BraadMartin/better-rest-api-featured-images/readme.txt

 == Description ==

-By default the REST API returns a `featured_image` field on the post object, but this field is simply the image ID.
+The REST API returns a `featured_image` field on the post object by default, but this field is simply the image ID.

-This plugin adds a `better_featured_image` field to the post object that contains the available sizes and urls, allowing you to get this information without making a second request.
+This plugin adds a `better_featured_image` field to the post object that contains the available image sizes and urls, allowing you to get this information without making a second request.

 It takes this: